kyuhyongpark/boolmore/comparison/gitsbe/README.md

 ## Install Gitsbe

-See https://druglogics.github.io/druglogics-doc/gitsbe-install.html to install gitsbe.
+See https://druglogics.github.io/druglogics-doc/gitsbe-install.html to install Gitsbe.
 Note that the installation didn't work on Windows.
 The solution given below worked with Ubuntu on a Windows subsystem for linux (WSL).